denipersson/iv1201/README.md

 You can find the frontend repository for this project [here](https://github.com/danti58/Frontend_IV1201).

+## Project Architectural Decisions
+You can find the document for the project's architectural decisions [here](https://docs.google.com/document/d/1gWo1ijLxyZT4eF8KKFxvUuuaw3QfT_TpaXjfWpQ4A_A/edit?usp=sharing).

 ## Contributing
 We welcome contributions from everyone!
 If you'd like to contribute to the frontend development, please follow these guidelines: